plochoidysis-ojwege/Industrial-Panel-Design/Documentation/Glossary_of_Terms.md

 - **Power Factor (cos φ):** The ratio of real power (kW) to apparent power (kVA), indicating the efficiency of power usage.
 - **PIR (Passive Infrared Sensor):**
   A sensor that detects motion by measuring changes in infrared radiation, commonly used in security systems and automatic lighting.
+- **SMPS (Switched-Mode Power Supply):**
+  A type of power supply that uses switching regulators to convert electrical power efficiently, often used in electronic devices to provide stable voltage and current.
+- **DMM (Digital Multimeter):**
+  A versatile electronic measuring instrument used to measure voltage, current, resistance, and other electrical parameters.
+- **DIN Rail:**
+  A standardized metal rail used for mounting circuit breakers, relays, and other electrical devices in control panels, ensuring organized and secure installation.
+- **Terminal Block:**
+  A modular, insulated block that secures and connects multiple wires or cables, facilitating organized wiring in control panels and electrical systems.
+- **Latching Relay:**
+  A type of relay that maintains its state (open or closed) after being activated, even after the power is removed, commonly used in applications requiring memory of the last state.
+- **Contactor:**
+  An electrically controlled switch used to control high-power circuits, often used in motor control applications to switch power on and off.
+- **Continuity Test:**
+  A test performed to check if there is a complete electrical path in a circuit, ensuring that all connections are secure and functioning properly.
+- **Dead Test:**
+  A test conducted on a circuit without applying power, used to verify the integrity of wiring and components before energizing the system.
+- **Live Test:**
+  A test performed on a circuit with power applied, used to observe the actual operation of the system and ensure all components function as intended.
+- **Ferrules:**
+  Small metal tubes used to terminate stranded wires, providing a secure and reliable connection to terminal blocks and other connectors.
+- **Panel Trunking:**
+  A system of conduits or channels used to route and protect electrical cables within a control panel, ensuring organized and safe wiring.
+- **Fill Factor:**
+  The ratio of the total cross-sectional area of all cables within a trunking system to the available space, used to ensure adequate heat dissipation and ease of installation.
+- **Notch:**
+  Cut-outs or openings in panels/dividers to allow cables to pass through, requiring smooth edges to prevent insulation damage.
+- **Washers (Flat, Spring, Toothed):**
+  Various types of washers used to distribute load, prevent loosening, and ensure good electrical contact, especially for grounding.